Chapter 23. Configuring a node placement strategy

 23.4.
 The NodeUtilization resource agent

-The NodeUtilization agent can detect the system parameters of available CPU, host memory availability, and hypervisor memory availability and add these parameters into the CIB.
+NodeUtilization resoure agent can detect the system parameters of available CPU, host memory availability, and hypervisor memory availability and add these parameters into the CIB.
 You can run the agent as a clone resource to have it automatically populate these parameters on each node.

 For information on the